AlmasB/CI628/lectures/lecture3/PITCHME.md

 #### How to Manage Time (Case Study)

-- Design and build Pong clone
+- Design and build Multiplayer Pong clone

 ---